O-white1/AP-Computer-Science-Principles/cNotes.md

 int, double, char, float

-NOTE: there are more data types and specifiers like long, short, const, etc but they do not matter for understanding the basics of C. Pointers exist to manually manage memory and they are
+NOTE: there are more data types and specifiers like long, short, const, etc but they do not matter for understanding the basics of C. Pointers exist to manually manage memory and they are.

 strings are not native to C and thus are to be manipulated as char arrays (more under the arrays/lists section.)
 Variables are declared by type, name, and value as shown below.